‘Disgusting invasion of privacy’: Florida HOA president hid camera in woman’s bedroom, deputies say

-TAMPA, Fla.
-(WFLA) — A Florida HOA president turned himself in after authorities said he installed a hidden camera inside a woman’s bedroom while she was out of state.
+A Florida HOA president turned himself in after authorities said he installed a hidden camera inside a woman’s bedroom while she was out of state, KTLA sister station WFLA reports.

 Deputies said the camera was focused on the master bedroom.